thekevinscott/thekevinscott/src/pages/2018/image-classification/index.md

 > Supervised learning reverses this process, solving for m and b, given a set of x’s and y’s.
 In supervised learning, you start with many particulars — the data — and infer the general equation.
 And the learning part means you can update the equation as you see more x’s and y’s, changing the slope of the line to better fit the data.
 The equation almost never identifies the relationship between each x and y with 100% accuracy, but the generalization is powerful because later on you can use it to do algebra on new data. &mdash; [Kathryn Hume](https://hbr.org/2017/10/how-to-spot-a-machine-learning-opportunity-even-if-you-arent-a-data-scientist)

 When you trained the model above by dragging the `training` folder in, the model produced a training score.
 This indicates how many images the classifier was able to learn to successfully predict out of the training set.
 The second number it produced indicated how many images it could predict that it *hadn't seen before*.
-This second score is the one you want to optimize for (well, you want to optimize for both, but the second is harder to optimize for than the first).
+This second score is the one you want to optimize for (well, you want to optimize for both, but the latter number is more applicable to novel data).

 We're going to train on the **colors** dataset.
 In the repo, you'll find a folder `data/colors` that contains: